MohammedSadok/tasks-app/README.md

   // Fetch task details from the API const response = await fetch(`http://localhost:3000/api/task/${task}`, {
     method: "GET",
+    // Set cache attribute to "no-store" to avoid caching the response => this is SSR
+    // Set cache attribute to "force-cache" to explicitly request caching
+    // This is typically used for scenarios where you want to force caching of the response => this is the SSG
     cache: "no-store",
     headers: {
       "Content-Type": "application/json",